Dipl. Kfm. (German equivalent of MBA)

 In 2002, he stopped ignoring, or rather, repressing the suffering inflicted upon farmed animals and took off his ideological blinkers, which led to serious changes in his consumer behavior and a strong commitment to animal protection.
-Rolf Hohensee has for many years accompanied and supported the work of the Albert Schweitzer Foundation for Our Contemporaries.
+Rolf Hohensee has for many years accompanied and supported the work of the Albert Schweitzer Foundation.

 Lawyer and university lecturer, former Secretary of State, former District Administrator, former Judge at the Higher Administrative Court